keithfancher/anki-robo/extractor-details.md

 Linguee does *not* provide an API, so all of the Linguee extractors must scrape linguee.com to fetch their data.
-Note that Linguee has **very aggressive rate limits** -- if you need to fetch data for more than 25-30 terms at a time, it's likely your IP will be blocked, at least temporarily.
+Note that Linguee has **very aggressive rate limits** -- if you need to fetch data for more than around 25 terms at a time, it's likely your IP will be blocked, at least temporarily.
 Watch out!